bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 ### Setting the model parameters

-We must not change any part of the model in the active Julia session except for the model parameters and steady state constraints if any (see the [Smets and Wouters (2007)](https://bankofcanada.github.io/DocsEcon.jl/dev/Tutorials/US_SW07/main/) tutorial).
+We must not change any part of the model in the active Julia session except for the values of the model parameters and steady state constraints if any (see the [Smets and Wouters (2007)](https://bankofcanada.github.io/DocsEcon.jl/dev/Tutorials/US_SW07/main/) tutorial).
 If we want to add variables, shocks, or equations, we must do so in the model module file and restart a new Julia session to load the new model.

 When it comes to the model parameters, we can access them by their names from